wp-plugins/woocommerce-product-sort-and-display/readme.txt

 = a3rev Plugins Lite & Pro Version Admin Interface =

 * All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
-* Pro Version features and settings are inside of a Yellow border.
+* Pro Version setting boxes headers have Green background colour for easy identification.
 * The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
-* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.
+* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Green settings box header background colour.

 >= Premium Support =